timeplus-io/docs/docs/ingestion.md

 1. Click the **Add Data** from the navigation menu.
 Then click **Files** and click the **Start** button
 2. Drag and drop a CSV file from your local file system to upload the file.
 Or you can specify a URL for Timeplus to download the file.
 Currently we only support CSV format.
 Other formats will be supported shortly.
 3. Specify a name for this data source, and optionally provide a readable description.
 4. Similar to the Kafka source, you can choose to create a new stream or select an existing stream.
-Usually the CSV file contains the column heaer in the first row.
+Usually the CSV file contains the column header in the first row.
 Deselect that option if no header is available, then Timeplus will create column names.
 5. Click **Next** to preview the streaming data and choose a column as the event time.
-6. Finish the rest of the wizard and your streaming data will be avilable in the new stream immedidatley.
+6. Finish the rest of the wizard and your streaming data will be available in the new stream immediately.

 ### Load sample streaming data

 If you are not ready to load your real data into Timeplus, or just want to play with the system, you can use this feature to load some sampling streaming data.
-We provide 3 typcial steaming data
+We provide 3 typical steaming data

 1. `iot_data` will generate data for 3 devices(device_0, device_1 and device_2).
 The `number` value can be anything between 0 to 100.
 The `time` column is the when the event is generated.
 2. `user_logins` will generate data for 2 users(user1 and user2), from 2 possible `city` value: Shanghai or Beijing.
 The `time` column is the when the event is generated.